sumanmaity112/dev-tools/README.md

 This command is use to pull latest code for all the git repositiories present in the current directiory from remote.

 ### lc-clone
-This command is use to clone a git repository and configure *git username*, *committer name* and *signkey* only for the same repository.
-This commands currently works with **ssh** configs.
-Please check this [link](https://gist.github.com/Jonalogy/54091c98946cfe4f8cdab2bea79430f9) (till step 3) for more info about ssh config.
+This command is use to clone a git repository with *ssh url* and *custom ssh identity file*.
+This commands also configure *git username*, *committer name* and *signkey* only for the same repository.
 For this command to work properly you have to create `.config.json` in the working directory (where you want to clone repository).
 Check the following example for valid format of `.config.json`

 ```json